Fried Squash

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Fried Yellow Squash is pan fried to golden perfection with a crisp and crunchy batter.
-It's made with yellow crookneck squash that tastes amazing straight from the garden, grocery store, or farmer's market!
+Enjoy this Southern Fried Squash Recipe that's pan fried to golden perfection with a crispy and crunchy batter!
+It's made with yellow crookneck squash that tastes amazing straight from the garden, grocery store, or farmer's market.

 Jump To